Losing a friend is never easy.

 The song became an instant hit, reaching the top of charts worldwide and breaking records for streaming and digital downloads.
 In the US, it topped the Billboard Hot 100 for 12 weeks, though not 12 consecutive weeks.

 See You Again is a reminder of the importance of cherishing our loved ones and the memories we have with them.
 It is a touching tribute to a beloved actor and friend.
+It could have easily made out list of the best sad rap songs, but the competition was fierce.

 Brendan’s Death Song by Red Hot Chili Peppers